-2.1: Coastal drive Hue to Hoi An via QL49
+Option 1: Coastal drive Hue to Hoi An via QL49

-The coastal drive from Hue to Hoi An is considered as one of the most beautiful drives in Central Vietnam.
+The coastal drive from Hue Imprial City to Hoi An is considered as one of the most beautiful drives in Central Vietnam.
 This route takes you through the unique combination of rural, mountainous, and coastal settings.

-Option1: Quick look on this route: Hue City – QL49 – Thuan An Beach – Tu Hien Bridge – Phuoc Tuong Tunnel – Lang Co Beach – Hai Van Pass – Linh Ung Pagoda – Marble Mountains – Hoi An Ancient City.Map of the route from Hue to Hoi An via QL49:
+Option1: Quick look at this route: Hue City – QL49 – Thuan An Beach – Tu Hien Bridge – Phuoc Tuong Tunnel – Lang Co Beach – Hai Van Pass – Linh Ung Pagoda – Marble Mountains – Hoi An Ancient City.
+Please pay attention to this route: it is harder and longer to drive than the shortest one, so your journey can cost more.
+A suggestion is that please mention this diving clearly with your travel agent when you book this transfer to avoid surprising you for an extra charge later.Map of the route from Hue to Hoi An via QL49:

-This drive will take you through the tranquil countryside and huge paddy-fields.
 You will have a lot of chances to stop for nice photos at the beaches of Thuan An and Lang Co Bay.

-2.2: Hue to My Son Sanctuary via Highway 1 (QL1A)
+Option 2: Hue to My Son Sanctuary via Highway 1 (QL1A), then Hoi An

 Option2: Quick look on this route: Hue City – Lang Co Bay – Hai Van Pass – My Son Sanctuary – Hoi An City.

-From Hue City, you drive on the National Highway 1A through the countryside with rice fields, mountains, the lagoons, and the passes.
+From Hue City, you drive on National Highway 1A through the countryside with rice fields, mountains, the lagoons, and the passes.

-Option 3: Quick look on this route: Hue – Hien Huong Bridge – Vinh Moc Tunnels – Khe Sanh – Dak Rong Bridge – QL14 – Hoi An.Map from Hue to Hoi An to travel on QL14:
+Option 3: Quick look at this route: Hue – Hien Huong Bridge – Vinh Moc Tunnels – Khe Sanh – Dak Rong Bridge – QL14 – Hoi An.Map from Hue to Hoi An to travel on QL14: